 The State of Connecticut Division of Special Revenue governs raffles for charitable and nonprofit organizations to raise money by selling tickets for a random draw that awards prizes.
 AKA: a raffle.
 In Connecticut, it is illegal to conduct raffles without a permit.

-Who can approved for a license and host a raffle in Connecticut
+Who can be approved for a license and host a raffle in Connecticut:

 An officially recognized organization or association of veterans of a war the United States was engaged in.